-The technological landscape today has been shaped by amazing advances in what we can process, how computers understand us, and what computers can tell us.
+Today’s technological landscape has been shaped by amazing advances in what we can process, how computers understand us, and what computers can tell us.
 Users today expect so much more from technology than ever before.
-We expect technology to connect us, and give us ubiquitous, current information.
-Moreover, we expect it to adjust to our specific user profile, tell us about the future for unknown events, and guide us in our decision making.
+We expect technology to connect and give us ubiquitous, current information.
+Moreover, we expect it to adjust to our specific user profile, tell us about the future of unknown events, and guide us in our decision-making.
 Some examples include forecasting the weather, user purchasing preferences, or even stock price fluctuations.
-The solution to these and many other tasks comes in the form of predictive analytics.
+The solution to these and many other tasks come from predictive analytics.

 What problems can Predictive Analytics Solve?